carltonmason/beautiful-jekyll/index.md

 - 25 DevOps and Cloud Native Engineering and Leadership bootcamps delivered to almost 1000 people to acclerate their transition to DevOps and Cloud Native  engineering principals and practices
 - Onboarded hundreds of teams to new tools such as Slack, GitHub Enterprise, and Jenkins
 - Created and delivered content and exercises for DevOps and Cloud Native engineering boot-camps.
 Content covered Pair-programming, Test Driven and Behaviour Driven Development, Test Automation Strategy, Continuous Integration, Delivery, Deployment, microservices, monitoring, metrics, Squad/Tribe organization design, circuit-breakers, design for failure, and etc.
+- Recognized with an IBM Outstanding Technical Achievement Award for sharing DevOps expertise in the development of the [IBM Bluemix Garage Method](https://www.ibm.com/devops/method/)

 **Program Director Software Development**, IBM, Austin, TX, 2010 - 2015